Free Pinellas County Public Records: Arrests, Criminal, Marital

 For access to any other records, people can contact the DOH in Pinellas County at 727-824-6900 or email them at [email protected].
 Searchers can also visit the department in person at any of their branches in the county.

 People can visit the Pinellas County Property Appraiser’s website for up-to-date property records.
-The Appraiser’s office maintains an online directory that searchers can look up using the address of the property they want to view.
+The Appraiser’s Office maintains an online directory that searchers can look up using the address of the property they want to view.

 A screenshot from Mike Twitty, MAI, CFA Pinellas County Property Appraiser page showing the organized data in a table, with business name, owner, account, NAICS, Tax District, address, city, state, and Zip Code, with an option to view the number of data entries; click on the business name to access more details.